demisto/content/Packs/CortexXDR/Integrations/XDR_iocs/README.md

 ### Outgoing IOCs

-1. **Performance Issues**:
+- **Performance Issues**:
     - Reduce the frequency of indicators fetch to manage system load (recommended above 20 minutes).
     - Review Cortex XDR API rate limit logs to ensure compliance with API thresholds.
-2. **Missing IOCs**:
+- **Missing IOCs**:
     - Please make sure all IOC are in a supported format both in Cortex XSOAR and Cortex XDR.
     - If using the **xdr-iocs-push** command, please go over the warnings in the war room.
-3. **Indicator Severity**:
+- **Indicator Severity**:
     - In order to override severity, please enable the ***Override severity*** parameter and also choose a severity under ***Overriding severity value***.
-4. **Severity update from Cortex XSOAR to Cortex XDR**:
+- **Severity update from Cortex XSOAR to Cortex XDR**:
-    - Due to XSOAR system limitations, once the severity is manually changed within XSOAR, it is excluded from being updated by the fetching process.
+    - Due to Cortex XSOAR system limitations, once the severity is manually changed within Cortex XSOAR, it is excluded from being updated by the fetching process.